Haskell-Family-Intel/VS-Project-Print/README.md

 ## Overview 📋

-**VS Project Print** is a Windows GUI tool (single executable) that scans a Visual Studio project directory for C++/C# sources and recent build logs, then exports a consolidated report as Markdown (`ProjectExport.md`) or plaintext (`ProjectExport.txt`).
+**VS Project Print** is a Windows GUI tool (single executable) that scans a Visual Studio project directory for C++/C# sources and recent build logs, then exports a consolidated report as Markdown (`ProjectExport.md`).
 The tool performs all operations locally and does not transmit data. 🔒

 This tool is perfect for developers who need a quick, offline way to bundle project code and build insights for documentation, sharing, or backups—without the hassle of manual copying.